narcis96/go-otel-semconv-comparator/README.md

 # go-otel-semconv-comparator

-A Go library for comparing OpenTelemetry semantic conventions.
+A Go library for comparing OpenTelemetry semantic conventions (https://pkg.go.dev/go.opentelemetry.io/collector/semconv).
 This tool helps ensure consistency and correctness across your OpenTelemetry implementations by allowing you to compare different versions of semantic conventions easily.

 ## Features